 • One park could be occasionally reserved for special events (Easter Egg hunt, training classes, etc.) while the other two would still be available as open parks.

 The south side, with access to the pond, could be used in the summer months and the north side in the winter.
 There would be some initial cost in additional fencing.
-But, there would no longer be a need for the temporary fencing.

 People at the dog park with whom I have shared this idea agree - the park is plenty big and, if divided, would still be big enough and it would be nice for the dogs to be able to run on more grass.

 A new entry could be added on the east side to access all 3 parks: Small, Large North, and Large South.
 This would be more convenient: closer to the park parking lot, more park-like: near the creek bridge, trees, and the path, and safer: away from the busy 33rd Street.

 The 3 parks: Above left: Small dogs.
 Right: Large dogs North.
 Below: Two views of Large dogs South.